lycus/mci/docs/type_system.rst

 ----------------------

 These are simply pointers to functions in memory.
-A function pointer carries information about the return type and parameter types.
+A function pointer carries information about the calling convention, return type, and parameter types.
+Calling convention is optional; if it is not specified, the default IAL calling convention is assumed.

 Examples: